fyrox-book/fyrox-book.github.io/src/fyrox/sound/sound.md

 # Sound

-In Fyrox, sounds are nodes of type Sound, with all the consequent properties and workflows.
+In Fyrox, sounds are nodes of type `Sound`, with all the consequent properties and workflows.

+## How to create

 Audio files are loaded using the resource manager: